vamirreza/hello-world/README.md

 ### Github Action

-we use github action to deploy lambda app an AWS. we have to env (test and prod) and resources will be deployed by pipeline via `sam`.
+we use github action to deploy lambda app on AWS. we have two env (test and prod) and resources will be deployed by pipeline via `sam`.
 You can find your API Gateway Endpoint URL in the output values displayed after deployment.

+### Backstage

+after setup backstage on localhost hello-world catalog hase beed register by backstage config file also CI/CD will be accessible via backstage